Is a big button cell phone the best option for seniors?

 A tablet with an innovative approach

 With a big button phone being too simple and a smartphone being too complex, a need arose to create a solution which is in between.
-Instead of creating a whole new device, Oscar Senior took a different approach and designed an application that turns your tablet or your phone into a senior-friendly simplified screen for communication, information, and entertainment.
+Instead of creating a whole new device, Oscar Senior took a different approach and designed a platform for home care agencies and an app for families that turns the tablet or the phone into a senior-friendly simplified screen for communication, information, and entertainment.

 The brightly colored, highly visible big buttons easily identify the main functions of the application and eliminate the need to use a complicated keyboard that is just way too overwhelming for seniors.
 With a touch of the screen, they can video call their family and friends, access their favorite games, or even read and listen to music.